 Of course, it was a marijuana leaf on the pill bottle.
 I questioned Grandma PJ about it and she admitted that she was using marijuana to manage her pain instead of prescription drugs.
-She explained that using marijuana allowed her to keep the pain at a minimum and continue enjoying life with family and friends.
+She explained that the marijuana allowed her to keep the pain at a minimum and continue enjoying life with family and friends.
 The heavy-duty drugs prescribed by the doctor resulted in her sleeping her remaining life away which she did not want.

 I could see that marijuana was certainly having a positive effect on Grandma PJ’s life.
 She was more active, happier and had a voracious appetite which was a huge benefit in her condition.
 Marijuana allowed Grandma PJ to find a new foothold in a life full of laughter and activity during this monumental struggle with cancer.
 But the cancer was relentless and eventually the pain became so great that she did start taking morphine for relief which left her in an unconscious blur.
 Grandma PJ lived an additional 6 months beyond the doctor’s expectations.
 It was a memorable time of laughter, tears and prayers.
 She passed away in February 2017.